To those of you already using social media holidays in your social media marketing plan, we salute you!

 Example: Hot Merch

-A super cool Star Wars merch item sounds like one of the best things you can post on a day like this, exactly like Hot Merch did.
+A super cool Star Wars merch item sounds like one of the best things you can post on a day like this, just like Hot Merch did.

 May 6: National Nurses Day #NursesDay

-Dedicate May 6 to acknowledge the contributions of nurses in terms of the American healthcare system.
+Dedicate May 6 to acknowledge the contributions of nurses to the American healthcare system.

-May 8: Mother’s Day #MothersDay (Second Sunday of May)
+May 8: Mother’s Day #MothersDay (Second Sunday in May)